 Adjusted R-Squared =0.832.

-And with this, we assume none of the other variables need to add into the model as a predictor.
+With this, we assume none of the other variables need to be added to the model as a predictor.

 P-Value and VIF

-The P-value will tell us how significant the variable.
+The P-value will tell us how significant the variable is.
 And VIF will tell multicollinearity between the independent variable.
-If VIF > 5, which means a high correlation.
+If VIF > 5, it means a high correlation.

-Higher the P-value higher the probability of fail to reject a Null Hypothesis.
+The higher the P-value higher the probability of failure to reject a Null Hypothesis.

-Lower the P-Value higher probability of the Null Hypothesis will reject.
+The lower the P-value higher the probability that the Null Hypothesis will be rejected.

 VIF value is less than 5 in our final model.
 We can say there is no correlation between the independent variable.